OXIDprojects/passwordpolicy/docs/README.txt

 4. Password contains capital (UPPERCASE) letters.
 (Has no direct relation with Password Policy configuration.)
 5. Password contains special characters (dots, dashes, underscores, etc.) (Has no direct relation with Password Policy configuration.)

 NOTE: Those rules work independently - indicator just gives +1 strength for any on requirement fulfilled.
+Double length gives +2.

 And the validation on form submit is fully dependent on Password Policy configuration.
 So password strength meter is just an indicator helping to visualize strength, but not a validation mechanism.

 ==Installation==
-Execute included install.sql on Your database.
-Replace original templates with custom:
- * For default Azure theme - Just copy everything from changed_full directory to Your eShop root dir.
- * For custom theme - replace it in corresponding location.

-==Extend==
-*oxcmp_user
---login
---createUser
-*account_password
---render
---changePassword
-*forgotpwd
---render
---forgotPassword
---updatePassword
-*register
---render

-==Modules==

-==Modified original templates==
-application/views/azure/tpl/form/user_password.tpl
-application/views/azure/tpl/form/register.tpl
+see readme in root folder

 ==Uninstall==
 Execute included uninstall.sql on Your database.